riddleproject/riddleproject.github.io/_posts/2019-07-12-digital-humanities.md

 author: "Nathan Drezner"
 ---

+This post is a writeup on a computational analysis of a corpus of riddles obtained from the Gale Group.
+This corpus is about 3,000 riddles, each tagged with information including publication date, publisher, location, and author.
+Nearly all of the riddles in this set were published in London, England.
+There were several main parts to the analysis: First, an analysis of riddle syntax and difficulty by measuring changes in type-token ratio and reading ease score over time.
+Second, a study of the differentiability of riddles by classifying and measuring the quality of the classification.
+Finally, a set of analyses to test the capabilities of the built-in analytics tools in the Gale Digital Scholar Lab.

 ## Riddle syntax and difficulty
 Questions: Is there gender bias in riddling?
 Is there a semantic change in riddling from more child-like to more adult-like over time?
 All analysis was conducted using the Gale dataset.